flyback-rs/yt-music-stream/README.md

-# YouTube Music Stream Chatbot
+# YouTube Music Stream Overlay

-Monitors the currently-playing song on YouTube Music and responds in YouTube stream chat.
+Connects to Chromium-based browsers using CDP, looks for YouTube music, and uses that to populate an [overlay](./web/) with the currently playing song.